precice/tutorials/perpendicular-flap/README.md

 Fluid participant:

-* OpenFOAM.
-For older OpenFOAM versions, the solver name differs: If you are using OpenFOAM v1712 / 5.x or older have a look at `fluid-openfoam/system/controlDict` and set the appropriate solver name.
-The solver can run in parallel using the command line argument `run.sh -parallel`.
+* OpenFOAM (pimpleFoam).
+In case you are using a very old OpenFOAM version, you will need to adjust the solver to `pimpleDyMFoam` in the `Fluid/system/controlDict` file.
 For more information, have a look at the [OpenFOAM adapter documentation](https://www.precice.org/adapter-openfoam-overview.html).

 * Nutils.
 For more information, have a look at the [Nutils adapter documentation](https://www.precice.org/adapter-nutils.html).
 This Nutils solver requires at least Nutils v6.0.